-If you’ve recently given up your company vehicle, you should be able to use any NCB built up on that car.
+In the event that you give up a company car, you should be able to use any no-claims bonus built up on that car.

-But the NCB is only likely to be transferable if you were named on your company’s insurance policy for a particular car and for your use only.
+But there may be specific circumstances that let you transfer this.
+For example, if you were named on your company’s insurance policy for a particular car and specifically for your use only.

 Can I transfer NCB from overseas?